-Death as Pensioner with spouse All parts except Old GS and MPs Either:A. Up to 50% of the pension reverts to an eligible spouse dependant on the length of the relationship.B.
-Return of member contributions with interest, less any pension payments already paid Old GS Either: A. The greater of: a.
+Return of member contributions with interest, less any pension payments already paid Refund of member contributions without interest, less any pension payments already paid and any child allowance payments paid or payable.
+Return of two times member contributions without interest, less any pension payments already paid.
+Either: A. Up to 50% of the pension reverts to an eligible spouse dependant on the length of the relationship.
+B. Return of member contributions with interest, less any pension payments already paid Either: A. The greater of: a.
 Up to 50% of pension reverts to an eligible spouse dependant on the length of the relationship. b. \$390 pa if married before beginning pension, otherwise \$0.
-B. Refund of member contributions, less any pension payments received MPs Either:A. Up to 50% of the pension reverts to an eligible spouse dependant on the length of the relationship.B.
-Return of two times member contributions without interest, less any pension payments already paid Death - Child Allowance All parts Any member who dies leaving a child or children under 16 years (or are otherwise dependent on the deceased), each child receives an annual allowance of \$1,000 increased with CPI since 1982 until they reach age 16 or 18 if in full time education.
+B. Refund of member contributions, less any pension payments received Either: A. Up to 50% of the pension reverts to an eligible spouse dependant on the length of the relationship.
+B. Return of two times member contributions without interest, less any pension payments already paid Any member who dies leaving a child or children under 16 years (or are otherwise dependent on the deceased), each child receives an annual allowance of \$1,000 increased with CPI since 1982 until they reach age 16 or 18 if in full time education.
 Child allowances are paid in addition to any other death entitlements, except for Old GS where child allowances are deducted from the return of contributions on death without spouse, but are paid in addition to other death entitlements.
-Resignation All parts except MPs, and Old scheme A. Refund of member contributions with interest; or B. With 10 or more years of service (8 years if PS), deferred retiring allowance payable from age 50 or later (this option is not available to AF), or C. With 10 or more years of service (8 years if PS), transfer value rolled into other superannuation fund equal to: Refund of member contributions with interest x (100%+10% per year of service from 10 to 20) MPs Refund of two times member contributions without interest If have more than 9 years of service and less than 50 on resignation, then entitled to a deferred pension payable from age 50 based on an ordinary MPs salary at that age and also commute some to a lump sum to be taken immediately.
-Withdrawal All parts Refund of member contributions without interest (not available to MPs, AF, Police and Judges); or
+A. Refund of member contributions with interest; or B. With 10 or more years of service (8 years if PS), deferred retiring allowance payable from age 50 or later (this option is not available to AF), or C. With 10 or more years of service (8 years if PS), transfer value rolled into other superannuation fund equal to: Refund of member contributions with interest x (100%+10% per year of service from 10 to 20) All parts except Old GS and MPs Old GS MPs All parts except Old GS and MPs Old GS MPs All parts All parts except MPs, and Old scheme Death without spouse Death as Pensioner with spouse Death - Child Allowance Resignation